-Investors with broader stock and bond market index exposure are experiencing unusual amounts of pain in 2022 with the indexes down approximately 21% and 15% respectively.
+Investors with broader stock and bond market index exposure are experiencing unusual amounts of pain in 2022.
+As of today, the indexes are down approximately 16% and 15% respectively.
 While the correction in the broader stock market after a 12-year bull run is not surprising, the poor bond market performance is.
 Investors are accustomed to the “stock market down equals bond market up” dynamic.
 The fact this inverse relationship is not holding true in 2022 creates serious doubt for many and a perfect storm environment where emotional-based decisions can thrive.
 Let’s touch on some disciplines to help regain confidence in your portfolio and potentially avoid the negative outcomes that emotional responses can lead to.

 For weekly insights, follow The Welch Group every Tuesday morning on WBRC Fox 6 for the Money Tuesday segment.

 There are no guarantees in investing and all decisions are based on probabilities of various outcomes.
 Regardless of your conviction about the broader market or a particular stock, exposure to assets that go against your market thesis is a must.
 The best money managers accomplish this through asset class allocation, internal asset class selection, and rebalancing within asset classes which we’ll get into below.
 Rarely do you see the best investors make extreme bets during periods like 2022 as they are never 100% certain about outcomes.